annotation/stam/README.md

 * ``TextSelector`` - Selects a target resource and a text span within it.
 The text-span *MUST*  be contiguous and is is specified through an offset pairs consisting of a ``begin`` and ``end``.
   These ``begin`` and ``end`` attributes *MUST* describe the character position in unicode points in text of the resources that is being pointed at.
 Indexing *MUST* be zero-based and the end offset *MUST* be non-inclusive.
-Non-contiguous spans are expressed via multiple `TextSelector`s under a `MultiSelector`.
+Non-contiguous spans are expressed via multiple `TextSelector`s under a `CompositeSelector`.
-* ``ResourceSelector``  - A selector point to a resource as whole.
+* ``ResourceSelector``  - A selector pointing to a resource as whole.
 These type of annotation can be interpreted as *metadata*.
+* ``DataSetSelector``  - A selector pointing to an annotation data set (`AnnotationDataSet`).
+These type of annotation can be interpreted as *metadata*.
 * ``AnnotationSelector``  - A selector pointing to one or more other annotations.
 This we call higher-order annotation and is very common in STAM models.
 If the annotation that is being targeted eventually refers to a text (`TextSelector`), then offsets **MAY** be specified that select a subpart of this text.
 These offsets are now *relative* to the annotation.
 Internally, the implementation can always efficiently resolve these to absolute offsets on the resource.
 The use of `AnnotationSelector` has one important constraint: the graph of all annotations referring to other annotations  *MUST* be acyclic; i.e. it can't end up in a recursive loop of annotations referencing each-other.
 Implementations *SHOULD* check this.
+* ``MultiSelector``  - A selector that consists of multiple other selectors to select multiple targets.
+This *MUST* be interpreted as the annotation applying to each target *individually*, without any relation between the different targets.
+Leaving one out or adding one *MUST NOT* affect the interpretation of any of the others nor of the whole.
+This is a way to express multiple annotations as one, a more condensed representation.
+This selector *SHOULD* be used sparingly in your modelling, as it is generally *RECOMMENDED* to simply use multiple `Annotation`s instead.
+In STAM, even with multiple annotations, you benefit of the fact that multiple annotations may share the same `AnnotationData`, and can therefore easily retrieve all annotations that share particular data.
-* ``MultiSelector``  - A selector that consists of multiple other selectors, used to select more complex targets that transcend the idea of a single simple selection.
+* ``CompositeSelector``  - A selector that consists of multiple other selectors, used to select more complex targets that transcend the idea of a single simple selection.
 This *MUST* be interpreted as the annotation applying equally to the conjunction as a whole, its parts being inter-dependent and for any of them it goes that they *MUST NOT* be omitted for the annotation to makes sense.
-Note that the order of the selectors is not significant.
-When there is no dependency relation between the selectors, you *MUST* simply use multiple `Annotation`s instead.
+Note that the order of the selectors is not significant (use `DirectionalSelector` instead if they are).
+When there is no dependency relation between the selectors, you *MUST* simply use multiple `Annotation`s or a `MultiSelector` instead.
+When grouping things into a set, use a `CompositeSelector`, as the set as a whole is considered a composite entity.
 * ``DirectionalSelector``  - Another selector that consists of multiple other selectors, but with an explicit direction (from -> to), used to select more complex targets that transcend the idea of a single simple selection.